 We started back down toward the car and were able to visualize the outline of the trail in the dwindling light.

-Soon however, the light was consumed by the thick canopy and an impenetrable darkness took its place.
+Soon however, the thick canopy consumed the light and an impenetrable darkness took its place.
 In other words we were screwed.
 We had made it about a kilometer in the light and began stumbling our way over the trail to cover the remaining 5.5 kilometers blindly.
 We traveled in a single file line bravely led by our Serbian guide Dusan.
 We tripped, twisted ankles, and banged shins on rocks for about an hour before we realized that we had lost the trail.
 My minimal common sense was telling me that we should stay put and avoid getting anymore lost, spend the night and find the trail in the morning.
 However, Dusan and Tom were confident that we could find the trail again, so I was overruled.
 Fortunately they were right we found ourselves back on the correct path, but I once again suggested that we simply stay put to avoid getting lost once again.
-With a little debating we decided to make camp in a slight ravine with a fallen tree for a wind break and a bed of leaves for comfort.
+With a little debating we decided to make camp in a slight ravine with a fallen tree for a windbreak and a bed of leaves for comfort.

 After finding our way back to the vehicle, the next step was Dennis’s all you can eat pancakes.
 After fueling up on some delicious nutritionally barren fried flour with fake maple syrup, we began the unfortunate trek back to Baldwin-Wallace College for class on Monday.
 On the way we stopped in to Cove Lake State Park in Tennessee, and enjoyed some final views of the Blue Ridge Mountains to the south before we were banished to the unrelentingly flat landscape and eternally gray skies of northeast Ohio.
 Overall our short-lived adventure to Great Smokey Mountains National Park was a success.
 It took our minds off of missing the National Cross Country meet, it allowed us to soak in some of the best wilderness the eastern United States has to offer and taught us some valuable lessons.
 I carried those lessons for at least another couple of months before hitting the trails in Leadville and continuing to poor decisions regarding backcountry hiking/running.